BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 BroadbandNow Bottom Line

 Based on our hands-on testing, Starlink’s equipment proved easy to set up, steady under load, and strong enough for streaming, gaming, and work calls — even during stormy weather.
-It outperforms legacy satellite providers like Hughesnet and Viasat, but can’t compete with the price-to-speed value of fiber or 5G home internet.
+Starlink outperforms legacy satellite providers like Hughesnet and Viasat, but can’t compete with the price-to-speed value of fiber or 5G home internet.
 If you’re beyond the reach of traditional ISPs, Starlink is a lifeline; if you’re not, it’s an expensive backup plan at best.

 Why You Can Trust BroadbandNow